Budget: Delhi govt to upgrade 15 hospitals, four new facilities planned | Business

 Under the Delhi Arogya Kosh, free treatment, surgery, radiology, diagnostic services are being provided to those patients through identified private hospitals, if their treatment is not possible in Delhi government hospitals due to any reason.
 An outlay of Rs 50 crore is proposed for this scheme in next year, the minister said.

-Also, Aam Aadmi Yogashala will continue for the next year as well.
+Also, Aam Aadmi Yogashala, a scheme under which free-of-cost yoga instruction is provided, will continue for the next year as well.
 For this, a separate provision of Rs 15 crore has been made in the budget, he added.

-The budget size for the next financial year is 9.86 per cent higher than that of the previous year -- Rs 69,000 crore -- Sisodia said, adding that Delhi's economy is recovering gradually from the impact of COVID-19.
+The budget size for the next financial year is 9.86 per cent higher than the previous year's Rs 69,000 crore, Sisodia said, adding that Delhi's economy is recovering gradually from the impact of COVID-19.

 Presenting the budget for the eighth consecutive year, Sisodia said the city government will spend Rs 4,500 crore in the next five years to generate 20 lakh jobs and Rs 800 crore will be set aside in the 2022-23 budget for the purpose.